jefdaj/labwiki/notebook/2017-03-05_gitit/readme.md

-The rest of the [gitit-related code](/code/gitit/) is a customized copy of [the default data dir](https://github.com/jgm/gitit/tree/master/data) that comes with the package.
+The rest of the [gitit-related code](/code/gitit/) is a customized copy of [the default data dir](https://github.com/jgm/gitit/tree/master/data) that comes with gitit.
 Any files you add will override the defaults.

-The most important part is [the main config file](/code/gitit/gitit.conf), but there are also [static web files](/code/gitit/static/) (images, css) and dynamic [HTML templates](/code/gitit/templates/).
+The most important part is the main [gitit.conf](/code/gitit/gitit.conf), but there are also [static web files](/code/gitit/static/) (images, css) and dynamic [HTML templates](/code/gitit/templates/).
 They're written in a pretty simple templating language: you surround variables with dollar signs, and it supports